IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 #### How to handle data?

+- We don’t really know

+- some data journals coming to market

+- now exists a way to cite data, but not widely used yet

+- libraries and research infrastructure facilities starting to provide services (e.g. CERN - Zenodo)

+- Funders increasingly looking to bring in open data policies

 ### AltMetrics

 #### what are they?

+TODO: show “the slide!”

 #### what’s their history?

+Manifesto was written in 2005

 #### what’s the current state of the art?